michaeljfriedman/COS418/raft/src/raft/design.md

     - Start timer for election timeout
   - Wait for signals:
     - Win: Transition to Leader
     - Convert To Follower: Ignore if sent from the wrong current term.
-Transition to Follower, passing the new term
+Otherwise transition to Follower, passing the new term
     - Election Timeout: Repeat from beginning

 - Leader